dbindel/cs4220-s20/web/syllabus.md

 When you turn it in, you are claiming everything in it is your original work, *unless you cite a source for it*.

-You are welcome to discuss homework and projects among yourselves in general terms.
-However, you should not look at code or writeups from other students, or allow other students to see your code or writeup, even if the general solution was worked out together.
+You are *encouraged* to discuss homework and projects among yourselves in general terms.
+You should feel absolutely free to collaborate in any way you wish for the lecture notebooks (with attribution for any good ideas).
+However, while you may discuss the homework sets generally, you should not look at code or writeups from other students, or allow other students to see your code or writeup, even if the general solution was worked out together.
 Unless we explicitly allow it on an assignment, we will not credit code or writeups that are shared between students (or teams, in the case of projects).

 If you get an idea from a classmate, the TA, a book or other published source, or elsewhere, please provide an appropriate citation.
 This is